rafaelromao/keyboards/stls/Diamond/readme.md

 - Included a variation of the thumb cluster, with the keys inclined instead of flat.
 - Included a variation of the switch holders, using Choc switches instead of MX switches.
 - Remove the bottom hole for the magnet, to simplify printing.
+- Add an unibody base, with OLED support, compatible with all body versions.

 #### STL Files

 The STL files are provided for the right side.
 To print the left side, just mirror them.

 - [Base Right](../Diamond/v2/base_right.stl)